mhmmterts/climateCabinet/README.md

 Alperen Asan <br>
 Helin Öykü Demircioğlu
 **********************************************************
-Some bugs fixed:
+<b>Some bugs fixed:</b> <br>
 -Server socket connection with UI was not working <br>
 -Main test was not working <br>
 **********************************************************
-To run project correctly --> import the "database_structure.sql" file to your own local MYSQL Database and use it via XAMPP Control Panel. <br>
+<b>To run project correctly --> </b> import the "database_structure.sql" file to your own local MySQL Database via XAMPP Control Panel. <br>
-Port for localhost used by this porject was 3325 --> if another port is used than change it from "ConnectionUtil.java" file to your own port.
+Port for localhost database connection, used by this project, was 3325 --> if another port is used than change it from "ConnectionUtil.java" file to your own port.
 **********************************************************
 :)